MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v1.6.1/Get-AzureWebsiteMetric.md

 # Get-AzureWebsiteMetric

 ## SYNOPSIS
-Gets metrics for the azure_2 website in the current subscription.
+Gets metrics for the Azure website in the current subscription.

 ## SYNTAX